 Decadent Dairy Free Roasted Pumpkin Soup Recipe

-As the cooler weather decends upon us, I always love to dig out my fall and winter comfort food and soup recipes.
+As cooler weather descends upon us and temperatures begin to drop.
+I always love to dig out my fall and winter comfort food and soup recipes.
 When the leaves on the trees just begin to change colors, you know that fall foodie ingredient season is about to begin, so let's get cooking!

 Let Me Introduce You To My Favorite Pumpkin Soup Recipe!

-The secret to the rich creaminess in this easy-to-make vegan, gluten free, dairy free, roasted pumpkin soup recipe comes from the use of coconut milk.
+The secret to the rich creaminess in this easy-to-make vegan, gluten-free, dairy-free, roasted pumpkin soup recipe comes from the use of coconut milk.
 If you wish to skip the coconut milk, you can always substitute it for regular heavy cream as well.
-This hearty fall or winter soup recipe can be used either as part of the main course, paired with your favorite gourmet grilled cheese, hoagie, even alongside your Thanksgiving leftover turkey sandwich, or even with a gorgeous organic green salad.
+This hearty fall or winter soup recipe can be used either as part of the main course, paired with your favorite gourmet grilled cheese, or hoagie, even alongside your Thanksgiving leftover turkey sandwich, or even with a gorgeous organic green salad.

 As with any soup, it will always taste better the next day after flavors have had a chance to meld together, making this roasted pumpkin soup recipe great for meal prep or make-ahead meals!